devsarahgeo/FoodDecider/README.md

 # FoodDecider
 An Android Kotlin App created to select random food from a list of your favourite food.

+An app which uses Android Sdks default sqlite database for storing large data.

 <b>1)Main Screen(Home Page):</b>

 When clicking the decide button it will randomnly choose a food dish for you from the list you saved in database.